theekshana-nirmal/react-weather-app/SECURITY.md

 If you discover a security vulnerability in this project, please **do not** open a public issue.
 Instead, contact the maintainer directly to report it privately.

-You can reach out via LinkedIn: [Theekshana Nirmal](https://www.linkedin.com/in/theekshana-nirmal-bandara/) *(Replace this with your actual email address or preferred contact method.)*
+You can reach out via LinkedIn: [Theekshana Nirmal](https://www.linkedin.com/in/theekshana-nirmal-bandara/)

 We take all security concerns seriously and will review your report as quickly as possible.
 Responsible disclosure is appreciated and helps keep the community safe.